Suicide Prevention

 - Call the 988 Lifeline if you’re experiencing:

-- thoughts of suicide
+- Thoughts of suicide

-- mental health or substance use crisis
+- Mental health or substance use crisis

-- any other kind of emotional distress
+- Any other emotional distress

 - Keep prescription and over-the-counter medicines locked in a safe place